The-SamminAter/lol-limewire/README.md

 # lol, limewire
-A personal project, I don't really know what or how much it will do yet.
+A personal project, I guess it's a sort of malware, written in bash, for macOS.

 ---